The people you’re hiring are arguably your business’ most important asset.

 Launching new products or features will be a huge part of their role.
 So, ask them which metrics they’d measure if they were doing a new product launch.
 Their answers might be:

 - New customer revenue

 - Demos requested

 The bottom line?
 If your product marketer knows what metrics they should be tracking, it’ll be easier for them to determine whether a product launch was successful.
 (And if not, what they should focus on next time.)

 5. How would you encourage customers to use our new feature or update their software?

 Your product marketing strategy doesn’t end once a new product has been launched.
 You’ll likely be adding new features and updates as the months go by.
-Your new hire needs to know how to market those.
+Your new hire needs to know how to market those and promote engagement.

 Judge whether they’re able to do that with this product marketing interview question.
 Keep a close eye on candidates who can confidently give ideas on how they can work with existing customers as your product develops.

 6. Which other team members would you need to collaborate with?